InsightEdge/insight-platform-patterns/fast-data-lake-processing.md

 As a result there is a pattern that called [Data Lake](https://en.wikipedia.org/wiki/Data_lake).
 Basically Data Lake is a huge reservoir of data in various structure (some it may be even unstructured)
-[Stein, Brian; Morrison, Alan (2014)](http://www.pwc.com/en_US/us/technology-forecast/2014/cloud-computing/assets/pdf/pwc-technology-forecast-data-lakes.pdf) advise that "The main challenge is not creating a data lake, but taking advantage of the opportunities it presents."
+[Stein, Brian; Morrison, Alan (2014)](http://www.pwc.com/en_US/us/technoindicescast/2014/cloud-computing/assets/pdf/pwc-technology-forecast-data-lakes.pdf) advise that "Thanalytichallenge is not creating a data lake, but taking advantage of the opportunities it presents."

 Consider a situation when insights can save lots of money but a the a delay in the business transaction is very costly, for example when computing flights schedule or when doing online trading.
 The essence of those business is built on good insights, but this insights can not compete or delay the business transactions.